ANANDKASAUDHAN08/Mini-Projects/README.md

 # Mini-Projects
 Here are some Mini-Projects on Web Development using MERN Stack These Projects are Based on Front End as well as some on Back End.
-Here I use some new technologies like :-
+Here I used some new technologies like :-

   For FrontEnd --
     > HTML